In 2026, recruiters and HR teams are increasingly using social platforms to attract quality candidates.

 Reducing recruiting costs with social media

-Here’s how companies can use social media to recruit effectively without breaking the budget:
+Here’s how companies can use social media to recruit effectively while managing the downstream screening workload:

 1. Tap into organic reach

 Paid job ads are effective, but they aren’t always necessary.
-By optimizing your company’s LinkedIn, Facebook, and Instagram pages, you can attract candidates without spending a dime.
+By optimizing your company's LinkedIn, Facebook, and Instagram pages, you can attract candidates organically without relying solely on paid ads.

 2. Recruit Passive Candidates for Free